ViKeenan/lear48/README.md

   Downloads **day-ahead prices**, **grid load forecast**, and **wind & solar forecast** from ENTSO-E for a padded date range (calibration window + rolling window + 1 day), converts to an **hourly** time series, fills DST gaps, and writes a CSV under `../datasets/` named like `NL_01012018_01042018.csv`.
 Returns the dataset **stem** to feed into `epftoolbox.data.read_data`.

 - **`lear_48hrs.py`**
-  Orchestrates a **48-hour rolling forecast** with LEAR.
-For each issue date it:
+  Initiates the **48-hour rolling forecast** with LEAR.
+For each issue date:
   1) **Recalibrates** LEAR and forecasts **D+1 (hours 0–23)**;
   2) Uses those D+1 results to forecast **D+2 (hours 24–47)**;
   3) Builds a long table of forecasts vs. actuals to compute **rolling residual quantiles** per lead-time and derive **P10/P90** bands;